 I had poured some stain into a cup to stain this part of the railing, and I had a little left over that I didn’t want to toss out or pour back into the jug.
 So, I also re-stained the stair rail.
 Here’s a “before” photo:

 The rail still has good color from the 2015 staining, but this one piece was the right size to use up the stain I had left over!
 So, I recoated it too.

-I will post updates in a week or two once these two pieces dry, as I too was curious to see how easily One Time recoats over itself.
+I was curious to see how easily One Time recoats over itself.
 So far, so good.

 One Time is not the easiest product to find in stores — you can order it online or find it at a specialty retailer.
 Some Ace Hardware locations carry it or can order it.
 I special-ordered mine at the Ace Hardware in McHenry, Illinois and paid $89/gallon.

 If this post is your first introduction to the series, I’m located in the suburbs of Chicago, and the deck faces the west.
 It receives hot Midwest sunshine in the summer and is covered with snow in the winter.
 You’re also welcome to go back to reading the other posts in this series:

 - My quest to find a great deck stain (2015)

 - A shepherd’s hook ruined my deck!
 (2015)